triepo/mkdoc-journey/docs/LUKS-Fido2.md

+# Debian 13 (Trixie) with LUKS and hardware passkey

 On this page I will explain, how to decrypt LUKS encrypted partition

 I've tested it on several virtual machines and also my laptop works with this setup.
 You can take this at your own risk.
 I don't take any responsability for misconfiguration on your side

-### Prerequisites
+## Prerequisites

 * Debian 13 setup with encryption
 * Hardware fido2 Token (e.g.: yubikey, Token2)

-### Find Partition
+## Find Partition

- First we need find to find the encrypted filesystems.
+First we need to find the encrypted filesystems.
 We will use `lsblk` to figure that out

 ```shell title="Output of 'lsblk'" linenums="1" hl_lines="7-10"
 nimda@trixie:~$ lsblk